Mo7amed7osam/Smart-Agriculture/README.md

 # Smart Agriculture – AI for Plant Diseases

-This project contains a Node.js/Express backend and a React (Vite) frontend for uploading leaf images, sending them to an ML classifier (mocked by default), storing results in MongoDB, and viewing prediction history per user.
+This project contains a Node.js/Express backend and a React (Vite) frontend for uploading leaf images, sending them to an ML classifier, storing results in MongoDB, and viewing prediction history per user.

 ## Backend